Mk 12 Special Purpose Rifle: Handguards

 In all cases a free-floating forearm is used, which does not touch the barrel directly.
 This increases the accuracy of the weapon by removing vibration and pressure exerted on the barrel by the rest of the gun.
 The first SPRs used PRI Gen I or Gen II carbon-fiber free-float tubes.
 The SPR/A, SPR/B, and MK 12 MOD 1 all use the Knights Armament Company M4 Match Free-Floating Rail Adapter System, KAC part number 99167.

 The Mk 12 MOD 0/H uses PRI Gen III free-float tubes.
-The Gen I and Gen II Freefloat Forearms are combined with the Atlantic Research Marketing Systems #38 SPR MOD Sleeve, while the Gen III Freefloat Forearm, due to its it larger barrel nut, only works with the ARMS #38 SPR PEQ-2-3.
+The Gen I and Gen II Freefloat Forearms are combined with the Atlantic Research Marketing Systems #38 SPR MOD Sleeve, while the Gen III Freefloat Forearm, due to its larger barrel nut, only works with the ARMS #38 SPR PEQ-2-3.

 Accessories

-The original SPR used an early PRI flip-up front sight with an elevation dial, which has since been discontinued.
+The original SPR used an early PRI flip-up front sight with an elevation dial.
 The Mk 12 MOD 0/H uses the current PRI flip-up front sight.
 The SPR/A, SPR/B, and Mk 12 MOD 1 use the KAC rail forend flip-up front sight, KAC part number 99051.
 The SPR and Mk 12 MOD 0/H use the ARMS #40 flip up rear sight.
 The rest of the models use the KAC 600 meter flip up rear, KAC part number 98474.

 Due to the relative modularity of the system, optics (as well as almost everything else) can be mounted according to the operator's wishes.
 However, SPRs are most often seen with a 3.5–10×40 mm Leupold LR M3 (SPR/A), a 2.5–8×36 mm TS-30 (SPR/B), or a 3–9×36 mm TS-30 A2 (Mk 12 MOD 0/1) Mid Range/Tactical Illuminated Reticle Dayscope.
 Night vision devices can also be attached.
 These scopes usually come with flip open dust covers and a honeycomb anti-glare anti-reflection device.
 Given Nightforce Optics' NAVSPECWAR contract, it is believed that many NAVSPECWAR issued SPRs will use the Nightforce 2.5-10x42 NXS scope.